Holographic fluids: a thermodynamic road to quantum physics: Summary

 \section{Summary}

-Quantum mechanics, superfluids and capillary fluids represent very different aspects of reality.
-Equation of motion of a particle in microphysics, low-temperature perfect fluids with extraordinary properties and fluids with surface effects.
-In this paper, we have shown that the similarity in their theories is based on a universal background and can be treated uniformly in the framework of nonequilibrium thermodynamics.
-It was shown that the property that connects particles and fields, classical holography, is a consequence of the Second Law of thermodynamics.
+Quantum mechanics, superfluids, and capillary fluids represent very different aspects of reality.
+In this paper, we have shown that the similarity in their theories is not accidental, it is based on a universal background that allows these systems to be treated uniformly in the framework of nonequilibrium thermodynamics.
+We have also shown that classical holography, the property that connects particles and fields, is a consequence of the Second Law of thermodynamics.

-Classical holography is a property in that surface, and bulk forces are interchangeable, because the divergence of the pressure equals a potential generated force density.
-It was shown that this particular holographic property is the consequence of the Second Law of thermodynamics in the marginal, nondissipative case of perfect fluids.
-Moreover, the potential has a particular form; it is a partial variational derivative of the internal energy density by the density.
-The result was derived first with the rigorous Liu procedure, then with the help of divergence separation, a more heuristic and transparent method of classical irreversible thermodynamics.
-The latter derivation demonstrates that the nonequilibrium thermodynamics can be extended from local equilibrium to {\em weakly nonlocal equilibrium}.
+In classical holography, the surface and bulk forces are interchangeable because the divergence of the pressure equals a potential-generated force density.
+This particular holographic property is the consequence of the Second Law of thermodynamics in the marginal, nondissipative case of perfect fluids.
+Moreover, the potential has a particular form: it is a partial variational derivative of the internal energy density with respect to the density.
+The result was derived first with the rigorous Liu procedure and then with the help of divergence separation, with the heuristic and transparent method of classical irreversible thermodynamics.
+The latter derivation demonstrates that nonequilibrium thermodynamics can be extended from local equilibrium to {\em weakly nonlocal equilibrium}.

-Then the conditions of complex scalar field representation were explored.
-Then a general nonlinear Schrödinger type equation emerges, where various models of superfluids, like Gross-Pitajevskii, Ginzburg-Soboyanhin equations and the Schrödinger equation of a single particle are members of the Korteweg fluid family.
-The wave function representation was connected to a particular form of the internal energy, with a natural probabilistic interpretation, due to the unique additive form of the internal energy.
+Next, we explored the conditions of the complex scalar field representation.
+In this case, a general nonlinear Schrödinger-type equation emerges, where various models of superfluids (e.g., the Gross-Pitajevskii and Ginzburg--Soboyanhin equations) and the Schrödinger equation of a single particle are members of the Korteweg fluid family.
+The wave function representation is connected to a particular form of the internal energy with a natural probabilistic interpretation due to the unique additive form of the internal energy.

-The conditions that separate the different Korteweg fluids are enumerated below, each point representing the next level of modelling conditions from the most general with more and more special ones:
+The conditions that separate the different Korteweg fluids are enumerated below, with each point representing the next level of modelling conditions starting with the most general and becoming more special:

-\begin{enumerate} \item {\em Mass, momentum and energy are conserved.} It is a universal condition, independent of whether particle-based or field-based representation of continua.
+\begin{enumerate} \item {\em Mass, momentum, and energy are conserved.} This is a universal condition that is independent of whether a particle-based or field-based representation of continua is used.